MarcelPiNacy/VectorCodec/README.md

 # VectorCodec
 ### About
 VectorCodec is a lossless compression algorithm for arrays of single-precision floating point values with a focus on speed.
 It is heavily based on FPC, another fast float compressor.
-The current implementation is a ~500 LOC STB-style single header library and it (over)uses AVX2 intrinsics.
+The current implementation is a ~400 LOC, STB-style header-only library and it (over)uses AVX2 intrinsics.
 Support for other architectures will be added in the future.
 ### API
 ```cpp
 namespace VectorCodec